LVIV: HOW 24 HOURS TURNED INTO 80

 THIS PAGE MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 My first impression of Lviv was, “I’m not in Poland anymore”.
 It was dirty, I couldn’t read any of the letterings and it reminded me a lot of South East Asia.
 Hot, dirty, foreign, but with a slight charm that I just couldn’t put my finger on yet.

-25 minutes later I stumbled into the Rynok Square (a UNESCO World Heritage Site), and boy was I surprised and joyed to see such a beautiful area.
+25 minutes later I stumbled into the Rynok Square (a UNESCO World Heritage Site), and boy was I surprised and joyed to see such a beautiful area with many things to do.
 I literally felt like I crossed the diving line into Eastern Europe.
 Cobble stones, beautiful pastel colored buildings, coffee shops, bars, greenery, beautiful churches, and my hostel (Hollywood Hostel) nearby.
 I was excited to be staying near the center where everything is centralized, and looked so much more beautiful than where I was dropped off at.

 Where to eat